iagoleal/iagoleal.github.io/content/posts/tmux-pair-programming.md

 I tested this with my machine running Arch Linux as host and my friend's machine running Ubuntu 20.04 or Ubuntu WSL.
-Therefore the commands below will always assume `pacman` is the system's package manager and that `systemd` is installed and in charge of the services.
+Therefore, the commands below will always assume `pacman` is the system's package manager and that `systemd` is installed and in charge of the services.
-But it should be easy adapt it to any other Linux host[^adapt-host].
+But it should be easy to adapt it to any other Linux host[^adapt-host].
 For the guest, any system with a ssh client should do.

 :::Note